 Traces of the Roman/Byzantine ruins were found around the ancient synagogue.
 These ruins were partially excavated in 1962, but the area around the site is populated by modern structures of Kibbutz Hefzi-Ba.
 Walking around the ancient synagogue you can still notice fragments of ceramics around the site, but basically nothing remained except for the beautiful mosaic floor and parts of the structure.

-The village was established during the 1st C AD or so.
-The synagogue itself was built at the end of the 3rd C, while its mosaic floor was commissioned during the beginning of the 6th C, at the times of Byzantine emperor Justine I (reigned 518-527).
-The artists who are named in the mosaic inscription - Marianos and his son Hanina - are the same mosaic craftsmen of the nearby city of Beit She'an.
+The village was established during the 1st century AD or so.
+The synagogue itself was built at the end of the 3rd century, while its mosaic floor was commissioned during the beginning of the 6th century, at the times of Byzantine emperor Justine I (reigned 518-527 AD).
+The artists who are named in the mosaic inscription – Marianos and his son Hanina – are the same mosaic craftsmen of the nearby city of Beit She’an.

 Under the Arab control, and later the Mameluk and Ottoman periods, the water channels and irrigation of the area were not repaired ever since the great earthquake.
 Soon enough, the whole basin of the Harod valley, between Afula and Beit She’an, turned into one big swamp.
 This prevented any use of the land, so the region remained deserted until the Jewish resettlement of the Jezreel valley in the 1920s.